rabbitear/birdword/README.md

 # birdword
-A bot for the discrod channel
+A bot for the discrod channel, learning the API.
+It will stream with `stream "<link>".